 The frozen marshmallows stayed intact in the finished mixture and were very noticeable in the finished bars.
 I left the top bumpy and uneven for visual interest, and only pressed it LIGHTLY into the pan as I wanted to avoid having them be too stiff and flat.
 I used a finer sea salt grind so that there wouldn’t be any concern about weird texture.
 It made the perfect finish and enhanced the flavor perfectly.
 Don’t skip it.

 Everything about this is super easy.
 Note that these aren’t saturated with marshmallow.
 There’s just enough of the melted marshmallow to keep them stuck together.
 No gumminess or greasy taste.
 Just crispy sweetness.
 I removed the bars using the foil, and then used a large cleaver to cut them on a cutting board.
 I didn’t need to spray my knife–it worked just fine.

 Because the smaller pan created really thick bars, I wouldn’t recommend cutting smaller than 2×2, or they will be top heavy and awkward looking.
 For more bars, use the sheet pan.
 I easily got 24 bars, and if you cut them bake sale style, you might only get 12.
 The upside is you can really get as many as you need of various sizes.

 Don’t skip on the maple flavor for the extra somethin-somethin!!

-These deluxe crispy rice treats are the best I've ever tasted!
+These brown butter Rice Krispies treats are the best I’ve ever tasted!
 The combination of the browned butter, maple extract, and sea salt are a marriage made in heaven.
 This was a delicious and easy-to-follow recipe.

 Keep an eye on that butter while it’s browning- the whole process took about 10 minutes for me with constant stirring but the results are well worth it.
 The author notes that you should use fresh crispy rice cereal and I happen to agree, it’s not persnickity at all.